 - 3 1/2 oz dried beef from Mexico

-- 1/2 red or white onion sliced or chopped
+- 1/2 white onion (all I had was red) sliced or chopped

 - 1 large serrano pepper minced